guenther-k/ACRIBiS_feasibility/README.md

 Steps
 1. add your FHIR-server address in the config file under "diz_url" and run the script
 2. run the install_packages script
+3. Download the LOINC-Codes from https://loinc.org/file-access/?download-id=470626 (Free Account might be necessary) and place the folder in the working directory.
+Unfortunately the file is too large to upload to github.
+The Script currently uses Version 2.78 (ln 371)
-3. run the analysis script
+4. run the analysis script